bcgov/cas-registration/docs/developer-guide.md

 cd bc_obps && make run
 ```

-2.1 Or, for faster performance:
-2.0 Ensure the client app is running:

-Build and start client app from new terminal command:
-To simulate how the application will behave in a production environment locally, start client app from new terminal command:
+2.1 Or, to simulate how the application will behave in a production environment locally, start client app from new terminal command:

 ```bash
 cd client && yarn build && yarn start
 ```

-Alternatively, you can uncomment the `webServer` array in `playwright.config.ts` to run the tests without running client and server separately.
 Note: you can uncomment the `webServer` array in `playwright.config.ts` to run the tests without running client and server separately.

 3.0 Run the tests: